adhjort/LitBoost/README.md

 # LitBoost
 Locally Interpretable Tree Boosting (**LitBoost**) is a tree boosting method that is tailored for problems where the data set consists of several known categories, for instance city cistricts in a house price prediction scenario.
 By using interaction constraints in Graident Boosted Trees (GBT), for instance XGBoost ([Chen & Guestrin (2016)](https://arxiv.org/pdf/1603.02754.pdf)), we are able to create a set of jointly trained local models that inherit the interpretability benefits of a Generalized Additive Model, while achieiving prediction accuracy that is close to that of the state-of-the-art GBT in scenarios where we have multiple groups with few observations per group.

+The full paper, published in _Decision Support Systems_, can be found [here](https://www.sciencedirect.com/science/article/pii/S0167923623001811).

 # Vignette
 A working example can be found in in the file ```litboost_vignette.R```.
 First we generate data according to the process described in our paper:
 ``` r